rosell-dk/webp-convert/docs/api/convert-and-serve.md

 If set to "dont-mess", error reporting will not be touched.

 ### *aboutToServeImageCallBack*
-This callback is called right before an image is served.
+This callback is called right before response headers and image is served.
 This is a great chance to adding headers.
-You can stop the image from being served by returning *false*.
+You can stop the image and the headers from being served by returning *false*.

 **Arguments:**
 The first argument to the callback contains a string that tells what is about to be served.
 It can be 'fresh-conversion', 'destination' or 'source'.